 United States Science Pavilion (Pacific Science Center)

 Architect Minoru Yamasaki (1912-1986), working in collaboration with Naramore, Bain, Brady & Johanson (later NBBJ) of Seattle, designed the complex of buildings originally known as the United States Science Pavilion, with structural engineering services provided by the Seattle firm of Worthington, Skilling, Helle & Jackson.
-John Skilling (1921-1998) and Jack Christiansen joined others on the Pavilion design team.
-N. G. Jacobson & Associates did the form work.
+John Skilling (1921-1998) and John V. "Jack" Christiansen (1927-2017) joined others on the Pavilion design team.
+Norman G. Jacobson Jr. (1927-2015) and his firm did the form work.
 The buildings were constructed for the federal General Services Administration and they housed the government's science exhibit as well as the Boeing Spaceareum.

 Much of the work took advantage of a relatively new technique for handling concrete -- pre-stressed concrete, which had emerged in structural engineering in the 1950s.
 Concrete by itself is strong in compression (when pressed down upon) and weak in tension (when pulled apart).
 Pre-stressed concrete is concrete within which reinforcing steel bars (rebar) are stretched and anchored in order to increase the concrete's resistance to stress.
 Jack Christiansen called pre-stressed concrete "a wonderful technique that overcomes many of the drawbacks that come with concrete construction. … I had developed a great interest in thin shell concrete….
 The whole thing is pre-stressed pre-cast concrete. … It’s a hexagonal shape, hyperbolic paraboloid shells, those are probably one and a half inches thick" (Structural Engineers Foundation of Washington).